princomp/princomp.github.io/source/docs/about/dev_guide.md

 ### Build outputs

-The resource material is organized into specific directories (cf. [resource organization](#resources-organization)).
+The resource material is organized into specific directories inside the `source/` folder.
 These resources are then compiled into templated documents in various formats using [pandoc](https://pandoc.org/MANUAL.html).
-Different directories undergo different build steps as defined in the project [Makefile](https://github.com/princomp/princomp.github.io/blob/main/Makefile) and generate various outputs.
-For example, lecture notes are compiled into a textbook and labs are packaged into individual labs.
 The makefile explains the exact steps applied to each type of resource.

 ### Github actions

-This resource is built automatically every time changes are committed to the main branch of the repository.
+This resource is built automatically every time changes concerning files in the `source/` folder are committed to the main branch of the repository.
 This is configured to run on [Github actions](https://github.com/features/actions).
-There are currently two configured [workflows](https://github.com/princomp/princomp.github.io/actions): one to build the resource and to deploy it, and a second one to check that any opened pull requests can be built successfully.
+There is currently one configured [workflow](https://github.com/princomp/princomp.github.io/blob/main/.github/workflows/build_and_deploy.yaml) with two jobs: one to build the resource, and one to deploy it.

 The build configuration uses texlive to keep the dependency installation time low.
 Similarly, the choice of Python packages is preferable for pandoc filters, because they are usually straightforward and fast to install.
 We want to avoid choosing packages that significantly increase build time.

 Currently Github actions offers unlimited free build minutes for public repositories (and 2000 min/mo. for _private_ repositories, should we ever need them), which hopefully continues in perpetuity (if it does not there are other alternative services).
 Going with one specific CI service over another is simply a matter of preference.

 Following a successful build, the build script will automatically deploy the generated resources to an accompanying website hosted on [github pages](https://pages.github.com/).
-In the repository a special branch `gh-pages` represents the contents of the deployed website.
-It also allows maintainers to observe the generated build outputs.

 ### Creating releases

-Currently a github action is setup to do the following: whenever a new commit is made to the main branch, the action will build the resource and add the generated books as a pre-release under releases and tag them as "latest".
+Currently a github action is setup to do the following: whenever a new commit is made to the main branch, the action will build the resource and add the generated resources as a [pre-release](https://github.com/princomp/princomp.github.io/releases) and tag them as ["latest"](https://github.com/princomp/princomp.github.io/releases/tag/latest).
 If a subsequent commit occurs it will overwrite the previous latest files and become the new latest version.
 This cycle continues until maintainers are ready to make a versioned release (or "package").

 Making a versioned release is done as follows: